 Many modern ozone generators have controls built-in which receive signals from ozone sensors connected to the pipes or tanks.
 This allows machinery to be cleaned and sanitized easily and automatically.

-Without ozone, CIP sanitation must be done by one of two ways.
+Without ozone, CIP sanitation must be done by one of these two ways.
 The first is by using chemicals, typically chlorine or iodine solutions, requiring multiple rinses afterwards to remove noxious residues.
 The other option is by using heat, usually high temperature water or steam, which is very expensive to produce and creates a danger for cellar employees.
-In contrast, ozone achieves CIP sanitation at low cost, at ambient cellar temperatures, and without harsh chemical residues.
+In contrast, ozone achieves CIP sanitation at low cost, at ambient cellar temperatures and without harsh chemical residues.
 Furthermore, hot water or steam causes the expansion and contraction of welds, one of the biggest causes of line degradation and repair.
 Heat can also bake on materials inside the lines, making them more difficult to clean.
 Since ozone is used in cold water, it avoids these and other issues caused by heat based CIP sanitation.

-The direct germicidal action of ozone is well known against all types of microorganisms, such as fungi, bacteria, and viruses.
+The direct germicidal action of ozone is well known against all types of microorganisms, such as fungi, bacteria and viruses.
 Ozone fights against bacteria such as pseudomonas, flavobacterium, streptococcus, legionella, etc. Ozone is especially effective against fungi and bacteria, which are the main cause of degradation of vines.
 Ozone is very efficient against these microorganisms, which are able to propagate and reproduce in harsh and extreme conditions.

 Ozone has a very powerful and strong oxidation capability and therefore destroys organic waste by oxidizing it.
-It is also very environmentally friendly, as it does not leave behind any harmful residues and reverts back to oxygen unlike pesticides, fertilizers, and additives used from growing crops.
+It is also very environmentally friendly, as it does not leave behind any harmful residues and reverts back to oxygen unlike pesticides, fertilizers and additives used from growing crops.
 Use of dissolved ozone water for irrigation ensures that plants will grow more vigorously and will be healthier, free from any kind of contagious diseases.